Neononane/Zelda1RandoTools/README.md

 ### A tracker for Zelda 1 Randomizer

-The most recent release is v1.3.1, and you can find the [documentation here](https://github.com/brianmcn/Zelda1RandoTools/blob/v1.3/doc/TOC.md), which includes links for downloading and installing Z-Tracker.
+The most recent production release is v1.3.1, and you can find the [documentation here](https://github.com/neononane/Zelda1RandoTools/blob/master/doc/TOC.md), which includes links for downloading and installing Z-Tracker.

 Sample screenshots: